terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```

-e.
+g.
+Close and save `state.rs`.

+h.
 Open `lib.rs` and add the following:

 ```rust